getodk/docs/docs/central-api-entity-management.rst

                   - object

+                    .. raw:: html

-                    Additional details about the action that vary according to the type of action.
+                      <p>Additional details about the action that vary according to the type of action.</p>

                 * - loggedAt

                   - string

+                    .. raw:: html

-                    ISO date format
+                      <p>ISO date format</p>

                     Example: ``2018-04-18T23:19:14.802Z``